gandres42/notter-grader/README.md

 3. Add tests into the tests folder.
 These are the same as otter-grader, so refer to their docs for creation.

-4. Set configuration options in the config.json.  **Don't forget to set the notebook name**
+4. Set configuration options in the config.json.

 5. Compress the files into autograder.zip, and it's ready to upload to gradescope.

 ## Configuration Options
 notter-grader can be configured in config.json using the included flags:

-`notebook_name`: The filename of the notebook to be graded.
-As of yet, notter only grades one notebook at a time, and needs the file name specified.

 `max_score`: The gradescope max score that tests will be normalized to.